KirsApps/boilerplate_generators/README.md

     const Address({this.street, this.home});
 }
   ```
-If you want to disable copyWithNull method generation, you need to pass copyWithNull = false to CopyWith annotation.
+If you want to disable the copyWithNull method generation, pass "copyWithNull = false" to the CopyWith annotation.

   ```dart
 @CopyWith(copyWithNull: false)
 class Address  {